 POLICY 1040: EQUAL OPPORTUNITY FOR EQUITABLE, SAFE AND INCLUSIVE ENVIRONMENT

 The Loudoun County School Board is committed to providing for an equitable, safe and inclusive working environment.

 The Loudoun County School Board affirms a commitment to this principle for all persons regardless of race, color, national origin, religion, sex, pregnancy, childbirth or related medical conditions, sexual orientation, gender identity, marital status, disability, age, or genetic information

 It is the intent of the School Board of Loudoun County that every policy, practice, and procedure shall reflect this commitment.
 Behavior that is not unlawful may nevertheless be unacceptable for the educational environment or the workplace.
-Demeaning or otherwise harmful actions are prohibited, particularly if directed at personal characteristics, including, but not limited to socioeconomic level, sexual orientation, perceived sexual orientation or gender identity.
+Demeaning or otherwise harmful actions are prohibited, particularly if directed at personal characteristics, including, but not limited to socioeconomic level, sexual orientation, perceived sexual orientation, gender identity or gender expression.

 What does this mean?

 Inevitable Policy Changes:

 - Students and staff will be able to use the bathrooms and locker rooms of their choice based on their self-declared “gender identity.”

 - It may be considered demeaning or otherwise harmful to use male pronouns for a boy/man who identifies as a girl/woman or to use female pronouns for a girl/woman who identifies as a boy/man.
 Teachers and staff may be fired for doing so.

 - It may be considered demeaning or otherwise harmful to express certain beliefs, religious or secular, about biology and human sexuality.